Paavalen/Projet_PHM_Paavalen_Lingachetti_-_Hachim_Bacar/README.md

 1. Clone the repository.
 2. Open the project in your prefered IDE.
-3. Download all depedencies need (flutter sdk, dark sdk, android sdk).
+3. Download all depedencies need (flutter sdk, dart sdk, android sdk).
 4. Type ```flutter run``` in the terminal.